Lectures on AKSZ Sigma Models for Physicists: Acknowledgments

 \section{Acknowledgments}

-This lecture is partially based on the author's lecture series in Tohoku University.
-He would like to thank to members in Tohoku University for hospitality and discussions.
-The author would like to thank to T.Asakawa, K.Koizumi, S.Sasa, M.Sato, K.Uchino and S.Watamura for valuable comments and discussions.
-This work is supported by Maskawa Institute, Kyoto Sangyo University.
+This lecture is partially based on my lecture series at Tohoku and Keio Universities, and I would like to thank them for their hospitality and discussions.
+The author would like to thank T.~Asakawa, U.~Carow-Watamura, T.~Bessho, K.~Koizumi, Y.~Maeda, M.~A.~Heller, S.~Sasa, M.~Sato, K.~Uchino, X.~Xu and S.~Watamura for valuable comments and discussions.
+He would like to thank Y. Maeda for encouraging me to write this lecture note, and thank U.~Carow-Watamura, M.~A.~Heller and S.~Watamura for careful reading of this manuscript.
+This work was supported by the Maskawa Institute, Kyoto Sangyo University and supported by the research promotion program grant at Ritsumeikan University.